Visual Supports

 Games

-A game is a short, playful activity built around a single skill or concept.
-Simple rules and game mechanics make practice feel fun, which is especially useful for skills that need lots of repetition.
+A short, playful activity built around a single skill or concept.
+Simple rules make practice feel fun, especially useful for skills that need lots of repetition.

 Best for: